 Don’t confuse the synopsis with a sales pitch or the kind of promotional material that might appear on the back cover or inside the book.
-An overview is simply a summary of the story.
+An overview is a summary of the story.

 What is a Book Synopsis?